Annotated Aerial photo of Aphek Photo 3

 IV Byzantine and Early Arab ca. 564-700 CE (Synagogue 3)

-Meyers et al (1982) dated Period III phase a using ceramics and some coins and end phase a with the Eusebius' Martyr Quake of ~306 AD which they believed damaged the synagogue and led to rebuilding.
+Meyers et al (1982) dated Period III phase a using ceramics and some coins and end phase a with the Eusebius' Martyr Quake of ~306 CE which they believed damaged the synagogue and led to rebuilding.
 The rebuilding effort initiated Period III phase b.
 The end of Period III phase b is not precisely dated with material remains.
 Ceramics and "an irregular supply of coins dating up to ca. 350 A.D." provide the earliest possible date for the end of Period III phase b.
 The authors state that the end of Period III phase b "is perhaps to be understood as a combination of factors, mainly the revolt against Caesar Gallus (A.D.
 350-52), general economic hardships, and the great earthquake of A.D.
 363".
-By the 7th decade of the 4th century AD, the authors consider the site to have been virtually abandoned until a third synagogue was established towards the end of the Byzantine era in A.D.
+By the 7th decade of the 4th century CE, the authors consider the site to have been virtually abandoned until a third synagogue was established towards the end of the Byzantine era in A.D.
 564; according to an inscription.

-Magness (2010) examined the reports of Meyers, Strange, and Meyers (1982) paying attention to stratigraphic levels and chronological information and concluded that the first (and only) Synagogue built on the site occurred "no earlier than the second half of the fourth century, and point to occupation and activity precisely during the centuries when the excavators claim the site was abandoned."
+Magness (2010) examined the reports of Meyers et al (1982) paying attention to stratigraphic levels and chronological information and concluded that the first (and only) Synagogue built on the site occurred "no earlier than the second half of the fourth century, and point to occupation and activity precisely during the centuries when the excavators claim the site was abandoned."
 A coin of 341-346 from the east wall and pottery suggests a terminus post quem of the second half of the 4th century for the synagogue's construction.
 Other evidence leads to a terminus ante quem of the second half of the 5th century or later (mid 6th century).
-There is also the inscription which states that the synagogue was built or remodeled in 564 AD (Magness, 2010).
+There is also the inscription which states that the synagogue was built or remodeled in 564 CE (Magness, 2010).
 Meyers and Meyers (2010) rebutted Magness (2010) analysis of the stratigraphy and chronology discussing intricate details of sloping bedrock, lensed stratigraphy, later disturbance of the site, the coin of 341-346 not being in the wall but in earthen fill, etc. etc.

 Notes and Further Reading